Mattsi-Jansky/recipes/lasagne.md

 * Find substitutes for the butter and milk, make it vegan.
 * More tomato sauce?
 * Add other veg/fillings (Aubergine, peppers, sweet potatoes)- there was enough space to make it a little bigger
+* Try fresh parsley and basil instead of dried powders (Apparently they don't keep their flavour when dried and then simmered in a mixture)

 Sources
 =======